-It's only possible to switch to batch mode when there are no defaults with volatile expressions for columns of the table.
+It's only possible to switch to batch mode when there are no INSTEAD OF INSERT and BEFORE INSERT triggers on the table and when there are no defaults with volatile expressions for columns of the table.

 The default is true.